-- Not be a current employee, board member, or major sponsor of The Bronx Museum of the Arts, or an immediate family member or associate of such a person or organization.
+- Not be an employee (permanent or contract), board member, or major sponsor of The Bronx Museum of the Arts, or an immediate family member or associate of such a person or organization.

-AIM sessions are primarily held at the Bronx Museum of the Arts on Tuesdays from 6pm to 9pm and occasional weekends.
-Cohort I is takes place January - May 2019; Cohort II takes place September - December 2019.
-The deadline to apply is September 15, 2018.
+AIM sessions are primarily held at the Bronx Museum of the Arts on Tuesdays from 6pm to 9pm and occasional Sunday afternoons.
+The Spring session will take place January - May 2020; Fall session is scheduled for August - December 2020.

 Application fee: $0 | Cost to Participate: $0 | Instagram: @aimbxma